Shruti-s01/Java-Employee-Payroll-System-Project-/Employee Payroll System/Employee-Payroll-System-Java/Readme.md

-Welcome to the Employee Payroll System project in Java!
-This repository contains a comprehensive example of building a terminal-based Employee Payroll System using Object-Oriented Programming (OOP) principles.
-Through this project, you'll learn how to design and implement abstract classes, concrete subclasses, and explore inheritance, encapsulation, abstraction, and polymorphism in Java.
+This  Employee Payroll System repository offers a thorough illustration of how to use Object-Oriented Programming (OOP) concepts to create a terminal-based employee payroll system.
+In addition to exploring inheritance, encapsulation, abstraction, and polymorphism in Java, this project will teach you how to design and construct abstract classes and concrete subclasses.

 🔍 Project Highlights: